 Pull up any search with the words ”Healthy Fats” and you’ll likely see a picture of salmon as the feature photo.
 Salmon is one of the most synonymous foods with the healthy fat of Omega 3.

 Omega 3 is a type of essential fatty acid that the body cannot make on its own but needs in order to survive.
 But why Salmon?
-Salmon is a source of omega 3 that has the beneficial combination of EPA and DHA (eicosapentaenoic acid and docosahexaeonic acid).
+Salmon as food is a source of omega 3 that has the beneficial combination of EPA and DHA (eicosapentaenoic acid and docosahexaenoic acid).
 These essential fatty acids work at a cellular level within the body to: